AnaBondiguel/Project-Prioritization-Client-2/README.md

 - Applies Object Oriented (OO) principles/patterns & Uses appropriate data structures

   In order to write more testable, flexible, and maintainable code, we followed the four principles of object-oriented programming: abstraction, inheritance, encapsulation, and polymorphism.
-For our application, each component has its own function and each page is written as a function with all the functionality for the page that contained in various methods.
+For our application, each component has its own function and each page is written as a function with all the functionality for the page that contains various methods.
 Our structure is followed:

-- Function Name
+- Function name

 - State objects contains keys with values that are subject to change